Mental Health

 Sound familiar?
 If you've ever looked up from a word game to realize an hour vanished, that's flow.

-What matters for anxiety: flow states are functionally incompatible with rumination.
+Here's what matters for anxiety: flow states are functionally incompatible with rumination.
 Your prefrontal cortex can't simultaneously manage complex word-finding and run the "what-if" catastrophe generator.
 It doesn't have the bandwidth.
 The Journal of Positive Psychology (2018) found that people who regularly experienced flow states reported significantly lower levels of anxiety and depression.

 That study covered everything from rock climbing to music to chess, not word games specifically.
 But the principle holds.
 Flow is flow.
 And word games are one of the most accessible ways to get there.
 You don't need special equipment, a partner, or even to put on pants.